About the museum

 The museum exhibits original and facsimile archives dating back to the 12th century, among them the agreement between Henry VIII and the City of London which refounded the hospital.
 Henry’s signature can be seen in the top left-hand corner.
 This magnificent document, complete with the Great Seal of Henry VIII, is one of the most important treasures of the hospital.

-The oldest document in the hospital archives is Rahere’s grant of 1137, and a facsimile can be seen in the Museum.
-Sealed in the presence of Rahere, the founder of Barts, this deed has remained in the hospital ever since, except perhaps during the Fire of London in 1666.
+The oldest document in the hospital archives is Rahere’s grant of 1137, and a facsimile can be seen in the museum.
+Sealed in the presence of Rahere, the founder of St Bartholomew's, this deed has remained in the hospital ever since, except perhaps during the Fire of London in 1666.

 Objects from the hospital’s unique historical collections are also exhibited, including works of art, and surgical and medical equipment used in the hospital.
 Visitors can view a case of amputation instruments which belonged to John Abernethy, surgeon to the hospital in 1815-27, and the tools of the apothecary’s trade, including pill-making equipment, scales and drug bottles.